One of the most frequent problems encountered in the home is damp, which can lead to mould.

 Rising damp – This occurs if there is a problem with the damp proof course.
 This is a barrier built into floors and walls to stop moisture rising through the house from the ground.
 The usual evidence of rising damps a ‘tide mark’ on the walls that shows how high it has risen and sometimes an accompanying musty smell.
 Rising damp can affect any wall in contact with the ground and therefore can affect internal as well as external walls.
 It does not normally rise above about 1 metre (3ft) in height.

-Construction damp, where damp is caused by a problem in how the property was designed.
+Construction damp – This is where damp is caused by a problem in how the property was designed.

 Condensation